 The Drin Action Plan (DAP) was prepared to facilitate implementation of the Drin MoU and operationalize the Drin Coordinated Action.
 This is considered as an ‘evolving document’ and was subject to updates and amendments in accordance with the decisions of the Meeting of the Parties to the Drin MoU and the DCG.
 The DCG and its Secretariat guides the implementation of the DAP.
 The DAP was implemented using resources made available by various donors active in the basin.

 The GEF Drin Project

-The Global Environment Facility (GEF) supported Full Size Project “Enabling transboundary cooperation and integrated water resources management in the extended Drin River Basin” is aligned in content, aims and objectives with the DAP and the activities under the Drin Coordinated Action.
+The Global Environment Facility (GEF) supported Full Size Project “Enabling transboundary cooperation and integrated water resources management in the extended Drin River Basin” was aligned in content, aims and objectives with the DAP and the activities under the Drin Coordinated Action.

-The Projects (from herewith forward referred to as the GEF Drin Project) share the same set of activities constituting the means to achieve the goal mentioned above, through: (i) building consensus among countries on key transboundary concerns and drivers of change, including climate variability and change, reached through joint fact finding; (ii) facilitating the agreement on a shared vision and on a program of priority actions deemed necessary to achieve the vision; (iii) strengthening technical and institutional capacities.
+The Projects (from herewith forward referred to as the GEF Drin Project) shared the same set of activities constituting the means to achieve the goal mentioned above, through: (i) building consensus among countries on key transboundary concerns and drivers of change, including climate variability and change, reached through joint fact finding; (ii) facilitating the agreement on a shared vision and on a program of priority actions deemed necessary to achieve the vision; (iii) strengthening technical and institutional capacities.

 1. Enhancement of coordination mechanisms among the parties.

 2. Enhancement of the knowledge basis about the Drin Basin.

 3. Improvement of information exchange through the establishment of a system for regular exchange of relevant information among the competent authorities of each party.

 4. Enhancement of cooperation in the field of flood risk preparedness, management and mutual support.